Photo Gallery III: Lake Okoboji Guest Cottage

 Fireplace Mantle and Cabinets

-Custom vintage looking brackets lend lakeshore character to the fireplace
+Custom vintage looking brackets and fireplace mantle

 Custom nautical bath design